06 Sep Gratin Dauphinois

 Gratin Dauphinois is a rich and filling dish from the Dauphine region of south eastern France.
 Authentically, it is made of sliced raw potatoes cooked in fresh cream.

-This is an excellent recipe, very easy to make, impressive to serve and a very good way to enjoy fresh cream.
+This is an excellent recipe, very easy to make, impressive to serve and a very good way to enjoy cream!
 It may be made ahead of time and served some hours later at room temperature or it may be reheated a day or so later.

 The true charm of the dish is best appreciated when it is presented entirely on its own, as a first course preceding grilled or plain roasted meat or poultry, baked fish or cold ham.